 Non-Integral Shareholding in Wintershall Dea

-Wintershall Dea stands for over 125 years of experience as an operator and project partner along the entire E&P value chain.
-The company employs around 2,500 people worldwide from over 60 nations.
+Wintershall Dea stands for over 120 years of experience as an operator and project partner along the entire E&P value chain.
+The company employs around 2,500 people worldwide from almost 60 nations.

 Following the approval of all relevant authorities, BASF and LetterOne successfully completed the merger of Wintershall and DEA on May 1, 2019.
-BASF holds 67% and LetterOne 33% of Wintershall Dea’s ordinary shares, reflecting the value of the respective exploration and production businesses of Wintershall and DEA.
+BASF initially held 67% and LetterOne 33% of Wintershall Dea’s ordinary shares, reflecting the value of the respective exploration and production businesses of Wintershall and DEA.
 To reflect the value of Wintershall’s gas transportation business, BASF received additional preference shares.
-This resulted in BASF having a total initial shareholding in Wintershall Dea of 72.7%.
-No later than 36 months after closing but definitely before an Initial Public Offering (IPO), these preference shares will be converted into ordinary shares of Wintershall Dea.
-BASF and LetterOne envisage to list Wintershall Dea via an IPO in the second half of 2021, subject to market conditions.
+On May 1, 2022, these preference shares were converted into ordinary shares of Wintershall Dea, resulting in BASF having a total shareholding in Wintershall Dea of 72.7%.

 1 EBITDAX is defined as revenues and other income, less production and operating expenses, less production and similar taxes, less general and administrative expenses and less cost of sales midstream, adjusted for special items.